mvadari/xrpl-docs/Permissioned DEX XLS.md

 ### A.1: How are AMMs handled?

 AMMs are not explicitly supported within permissioned DEXes in this proposal.
 They can participate in domains that are only token-gated (assuming the AMM's tokens are both part of the approved list), but not those that are credential-gated (since they cannot receive credentials).
 They could be added to permissioned DEXes in a future proposal.

+### A.2: How will performance/TPS be affected from all these additional checks?

+Performance tests will need to be conducted once the implementation is done.
+The spec may be modified if such tests show serious performance reduction.

+### A.3: Why is the name `PermissionedDomain` so long?
+Why not shorten it to just `Domain`?

+The term `Domain` is already used in the [account settings](https://xrpl.org/docs/references/protocol/transactions/types/accountset/#domain), so it would be confusing to use just the term `Domain` for this.

 <!--
 ## Appendix B: Alternate Designs